 As a mudlogger, you'll monitor and record drilling activity, providing information to the drilling team about a well's status during the extraction of oil or gas.

-The data you collect and monitor, the 'mudlog', influences important decisions about the efficiency and placement of the well sites.
+The data you collect and monitor, the 'mudlog', influences important decisions about the efficiency and placement of well sites.

 You'll use a range of equipment and laboratory techniques, such as binocular microscopes, ultraviolet fluorescence and thin-section analysis, to create mud logs showing a geological record of the site being drilled.